 - Benefits from decades of research by Crest.

 - Easy to find at most pharmacies and big box stores.

 Crest 3D Whitestrips Sensitive Teeth Whitening Kit Disadvantages

 - They have a powerful adhesive, which can make them hard to take off.

 #3 Gentlest Formula: Lumineux Oral Essentials Teeth Whitening Strips

-The result is a whitening strip that doesn’t cause any pain whatsoever to the teeth and gums.
-In fact, the formula is so gentle that it is safe to use their whitening strips every day.
+The result is a whitening strip that doesn’t cause any tooth or gum pain.
+In fact, the formula is so gentle that the company says you can use their whitening strips every day.
 And while you might expect it to be ineffective, the results are actually pretty close to what you’d get with a peroxide-based gel.

 Lumineux Oral Essentials Teeth Whitening Strips Advantages

 - Instead of peroxide, Lumineux uses essential oils to break up stains in the teeth.